KieranWebDev/FEMentors-eLearningLandingPage/README.md

 - I tried to use CSS variables as much as possible, but I am not sure if I am using them correctly or at least following best practice.
 I will read up about it more and ask the community for feedback before beginning the next project.

+- I had some trouble with adjusting flexbox settings and began to question everything I know about flexbox, media queries and life before I realized I was missing one curly brace in my css file.

 ### Continued development

 I plan to revisit this challenge and rebuild it with react and tailwind CSS